activityworkshop/GpsPrune/tim/prune/readme.txt

 please visit the website:  http://activityworkshop.net/

 You will find there user guides, screenshots and demo videos illustrating the major features.
-As Prune is further developed, subsequent versions of the program will also be made freely available at this website.
+As GpsPrune is further developed, subsequent versions of the program will also be made freely available at this website.

-You can also provide feedback on Prune, and find out more about contributing to the development, especially with regard to language translations.
+You can also provide feedback on GpsPrune, and find out more about contributing to the development, especially with regard to language translations.